 Variability in responses to early-life adversity and their consequences on aging

-We conduct a study at the Department of Psychology of the University of Zurich, in which we examine the long-term consequences of early-life adversity in a high-risk sample of older individuals who were institutionalized or otherwise administratively placed in care in their childhood or adolescence.
+We conducted a study at the Department of Psychology of the University of Zurich, in which we examined the long-term consequences of early-life adversity in a high-risk sample of older individuals who were institutionalized or otherwise administratively placed in care in their childhood or adolescence.

-Our project encompasses three interconnected studies: The first is an international comparison study between data of our own recently conducted study with former Verdingkinder and data, that will be collected in a study with former institutionalized individuals in Ireland.
-The second and main study is a prospective longitudinal study with a mid- to older-aged Swiss cohort of persons that were affected by compulsory social measures and placements (CSMP) in their childhood and/or adolescence.
-This study will examine outcomes and trajectories of psychological and physical health over time, as well as related vulnerability and resilience factors.
-The third study will be a descriptive study with a cohort of institution staff and foster families involved in the care of persons affected by CSMP.
+Our project encompasses three studies: a main study and two side studies.
+The main study, which is a prospective longitudinal study, examines a mid- to older-aged Swiss cohort of persons that were affected by compulsory social measures and placements (CSMP) in their childhood and/or adolescence.
+This study examines outcomes and trajectories of psychological and physical health over time, as well as related vulnerability and resilience factors.
+In an international comparison side study, data of our own recently conducted study with former Verdingkinder and data, that was collected in a study with former institutionalized individuals in Ireland, is compared.
+Another descriptive side study examines a cohort of institution staff and foster families involved in the care of persons affected by CSMP.

 Differential aging trajectories in high-risk individuals with past experiences of early adversity